Sarah Leamon B.A., B.A. (Hons), M.A., J.D.

 Barrister & Solicitor

-Criminal defence lawyer Sarah Leamon is highly knowledgeable in both criminal and administrative law.
+Founder of Sarah Leamon Law Group and criminal defence lawyer Sarah Leamon is highly knowledgeable in both criminal and administrative law.
 Although her practice focuses on impaired driving, she accepts a wide range of cases, ranging from assault and shoplifting to driving prohibitions and provincial violation tickets.
 Sarah has particular knowledge of impaired driving and the 90-day Immediate Roadside Prohibition scheme.
 She has been defending IRP’s all across British Columbia since they were first introduced in September, 2010.

 Sarah is certified by the National Highway Traffic Safety Administration in Standardized Field Sobriety Testing.
 Sarah has also received training as a Drug Recognition Expert.
 Sarah has hands-on experience with the operation and use of the approved screening devices and approved instruments that are used to measure to measure blood alcohol concentration in British Columbia in Alberta.
 Sarah was personally selected and invited to appear before the House of Commons Parliamentary Standing Committee on Justice and Human Rights to provide expert legal testimony on proposed changes to the Criminal Code.
 She was subsequently invited to appear before the Senate, in Ottawa, in the same capacity.